-Simien Mountains National Park (SMNP) in Northern Ethiopia is an exotic setting with unique wildlife and breath-taking views on a landscape shaped by nature and traditional agriculture.
-The natural beauties of this region have always filled visitors from Ethiopia and abroad with awe.
-Gentle highland ridges at altitudes above 3600 meters above sea level (m asl), covered with grasses, isolated heather trees (Erica &Arboria) and the bizarre Giant Lobelia (Lobelia rhynchopetalum) are found on the high plateau that ends abruptly at 1000- to 1500-m deep escarpments.
+The Simien Mountains National Park in northern Ethiopia is an exotic setting with unique wildlife and breath-taking views of the landscapes shaped by nature and traditional agriculture.
+The natural beauties of this region have always filled visitors from Ethiopia and abroad with awe!

 The margins of this high plateau consist of precipitous cliffs and deep, canyon-style gorges.
 In some places, the escarpment forms small elevations that offer splendid natal lookout points.
-The spectacular views from the observation points at Gidir Got and lmet Gogo in the center of the Park offer unparalleled panoramas along the high plateau and down to the lowland areas.
-Given the right meteorological conditions, views reaching up to a hundred kilometers over the valleys and the terraces of the Tekeze lowland basin are no exception.
+The spectacular views from the observation points at Gidir Got and lmet Gogo in the centre of the Simien Mountains National Park offer unparalleled panoramas along the high plateau and down to the lowland areas.
+Given the right meteorological conditions. views reaching up to a hundred kilometres over the valleys and the terraces of the Tekeze lowland basin are no exception.

-Geologically speaking, the entire highlands of the Simien mountains consist of dark Trapp basalt and bright, soft turf.
+Geologically speaking, the entire highlands of the Simen mountains consist of dark Trapp basalts and bright, soft tuff.
 They alternate and constitute a massive complex that is more than 3000 m thick.
-This complex was formed by volcanic eruptions in the Tertiary Oligocene-Miocene Age some 20-30 million years ago; ever since, it has been going through processes of uplifting and erosion.
+This complex was formed by volcanic eruptions in the Tertiary Oligocene-Miocene Age some 20-30 million years ago; ever since it has been going through processes of uplifting and erosion.

 The human population living in the area adds to the distinctiveness of this special natural environment.
 The traditional lifestyle of the rural population and their survival in a rather harsh climate and with scarce natural resources make for the most striking impressions a visitor will have when trekking in the Park and its surrounding rural area.